cjpatoilo/csscompile/readme.md

 ## Why it's awesome

-This library reads the package.json files for each of those dependencies.
-Based on these connections, it will generate a bundle of the master files.
+No spend several hours setting configuration files. **CSSCompile** will compile, optimize and compress anything to CSS.
+Set folder name where the source code is located and we'll take care of the rest for you.
+Just it!

-*NOTE: For now only works with Sass, SCSS, Stylus and Less files.*
+*NOTE: For now only works with Sass, Less and Stylus.*

 ## Getting Started